klolfisk/D0020E-Grupp10/README.md

 ### Standard branches

-These two branches will always exist and should only be written to by pull requests:
+These two branches ~~will~~ should always exist and should only be written to by pull requests:

+* `devel` will be merged to before every sprint demo, by pull request.
+All wip branches should be merged here when done.
-* `master` will be merged to from `devel`after every working sprint demo and should always be a stable "release".
+* `master` will be merged to from `devel` after every working sprint demo and should always be a stable "release".
 Only merge from devel and maybe hot fixes if there are critical bugs.
 Only merging by reviewed pull requests.
-* `devel` will be merged to before every sprint demo, by pull request.
-All wip branches should be merged here when done.

 ### Work branches